-TO:

-(Employee's Name)

-FROM:

-A. NOTICE OF ELIGIBILITY

-On you notified us of an event which qualifies for leave under the Family Medical Leave Act (FMLA) due to:

-the birth of a child in order to take care of the child (leave must be taken within twelve (12) months of the birth);

-the adoption or foster care placement of a child in order to care for the child (leave must be taken within twelve (12) months of the placement);

-a serious health condition affecting my \Box spouse, \Box child, \Box parent, because the ill person is not capable of self-care and I am needed for such care;

-my own serious health condition which results in my inability to perform my job;

-a qualifying exigency arising out of the fact that my \square spouse; \square son or daughter; \Box parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves; or

-I am the \Box spouse; \Box son or daughter; \Box parent; \Box next of kin of a covered service member with a serious injury or illness, and I am needed to care for such person.

-You notified us that you need this leave beginning on and that you expect leave to continue until on or about .

-This Notice is to inform you that: (check appropriate boxes; explain where indicated)

-1. You are \Box eligible for leave under the FMLA.
-(See Section B below for Rights and Responsibilities)

-2. You are \Box not eligible for leave under the FMLA, because (only one reason need be checked, although you may not be eligible for other reasons):

-You have not met the FMLA's 12-month length of service requirement.
-As of the first date of requested leave, you will have worked approximately months towards this requirement.
+DATE : TO: (Employee's Name) FROM 1: A. NC OTICE OF ELIGIBILITY On Medic you notified us of an event which qualifies for leave under the Family al Leave Act (FMLA) due to: the birth of a child in order to take care of the child (leave must be taken within twelve (12) months of the birth); the adoption or foster care placement of a child in order to care for the child (leave must be taken within twelve (12) months of the placement); a serious health condition affecting my \square spouse, \square child, \square parent, because the ill person is not capable of self-care and I am needed for such care; my own serious health condition which results in my inability to perform my job; a qualifying exigency arising out of the fact that my □ spouse; □ son or daughter; □ parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves; or I am the \square spouse; \square son or daughter; \square parent; \square next of kin of a covered service member with a serious injury or illness, and I am needed to care for such person.
+You not that you otified us that you need this leave beginning on and ou expect leave to continue until on or about This N Totice is to inform you that: (check appropriate boxes; explain where indicated)

-You have not met the FMLA's 1250-hours-worked requirement.

-You do not work and/or report to a site with 50 or more employees within 75- miles.

-If you have any questions, please contact or view the FMLA poster located in

-B. RIGHTS AND RESPONSIBILITIES FOR TAKING FMLA LEAVE

-1. Requested Information from Employee

-As explained above in Section A, you meet the eligibility requirements for taking FMLA leave and still have FMLA leave available in the applicable 12 month period.
-However, in order for us to determine whether your absence qualifies as FMLA leave, you must return the following information to us by .

-(If a certification is requested, you have 15 calendar days from receipt of this notice to return it; additional time may be allowed in some circumstances).
-If sufficient information is not provided in a timely manner, your leave may be denied.

-a.
-You \Box will \Box will not be required to furnish certification to support your request for FMLA leave.
-A certification form that sets forth the information necessary to support your request is enclosed.

-b.
-You  will will not be required to furnish documentation to es tablish the required relation nship betv veen y ou a and your family members.

-c.
-You \Box will \Box will not be required to furnish the following other information:

-d. \Box No additional information requested.
+1. You are ☐ eligible for leave under the FMLA.
+(See Section B below for Rights and Responsibilities) 2.
+You are \square not eligible for leave under the FMLA, because (only one reason need be checked, although you may not be eligible for other reasons): first da You have not met the FMLA's 1250-hours-worked requirement. miles.
+You do not work and/or report to a site with 50 or more employees within 75- • have any questions, please contact or view MLA poster located in B. RIGHTS AND RESPONSIBILITIES FOR TAKING FMLA LEAVE 1.
+Requested Information from Employee As explained above in Section A, you meet the eligibility requirements for taking FMLA leave and still have FMLA leave available in the applicable 12 month period.
+However, in order for us to determine whether your absence qualifies as FMLA leave, you must return the following information to us by (If a certification is requested, you have 15 calendar days from receipt of this notice to return it; additional time may be allowed in some circumstances).
+If sufficient information is not provided in a timely manner, your leave may be denied. a.
+You \square will \square will not be required to furnish certification to support your request for FMLA leave.
+A certification form that sets forth the information necessary to support your request is enclosed. b. relatio You \square will \square will not be required to furnish documentation to establish the required onship between you and your family members. c.
+You \square will \square will not be required to furnish the following other information: d. ☐ No additional information requested. - Revision_89 Approved February 22 nd , 2016TeTownwn of Allenstown